erikdelange/MicroPython-HTTP-Server/README.md

     asyncio.create_task(app.start())
     loop.run_forever()
 ```
 To see the async version of the server in action start *ademo.py* via the REPL.
 Open the main web-page in your browser and/or fire HTTP requests at it via Postman, Insomnia or similar.
 The demo code includes two divide-by-zero exceptions so you can see how they are handled.

-Yes, there are many better and functionally richer examples available on GitHub, but for learning the structure of HTTP requests and responses, and also a bit about uasyncio this code served me well.
-For a detailed understanding of uasyncio see the excellent GitHub pages of [Peter Hinch](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/TUTORIAL.md).

-### Differences between ahttpserver and httpserver
-#### ahttpserver
-- Offers assistance for using server-sent events via class *EventSource*.
+The demo also includes a server-sent event where the route handler task stays alive.

 ``` Python
 from ahttpserver.sse import EventSource